Math Placement

 *Students will receive instructions about the Math Placement Exam when it opens in early May.
 If after receiving the instructions you need assistance logging in, please contact the Suffolk Help Desk or call 617-557-2000.

 All first year students must take the Math Placement Exam (MPE).
 Transfer students are strongly encouraged to take the MPE.
 However, transfer students who have already fulfilled the math requirement at another institution may be exempt from taking the MPE.
-If this is your situation, you must bring the evaluation of your transfer credits that the admissions office sent you to Orientation as evidence that you have fulfilled the math requirement.
 Some majors require a specific math course.
 Students who are not transferring in the particular math course required by the major should take the placement exam.

-• Timing: Many students will be able to complete the exam within 50 minutes; however, the clock will allow up to 60 minutes.
+• Timing: You are allowed 60 minutes to take the exam, but many students will be able to complete it in less time.
 Once you start the exam the clock will start running.
 It will continue to run even if you click "save and quit.‟ Once the time runs out, your exam will be locked.
-You should plan to take the exam in one sitting.
+You must complete the exam in one uninterrupted sitting.
 Make sure you have scrap paper, pencils and your calculator next to your computer before you begin.

-• Types of questions: The exam is a set of approximately 40 multiple-choice questions.
+• Types of questions: The exam is a set of 35 multiple-choice questions.
 They start from basic arithmetic, then progress to algebra 1 and 2 and trigonometry similar to standard high school classes.
 It is not expected that everyone can answer all questions.
 Answer as many as you can.

 You will take the exam online.
 In most cases this will be at home before coming to Orientation.
 You will receive an email from the University with information on how to access the exam.